Sustainable competitive advantage in spanish companies: progress and challenges on the path to the SDGs

 From a scenario of self-sufficiency driven by nationalist withdrawal, with less international trade and less climate cooperation, to a second cold war of polarized blocs, with a retreat from multilateralism.
 Or a friendshoring scenario of selective alliances between like-minded countries.
 Even a lighter globalization of sectoral and more moderate collaboration.

 Each scenario poses different risks and opportunities.
 For Spain, the impact would be especially sensitive in export sectors, companies with an international presence or SMEs integrated in European value chains.
-If Europe veers towards protectionism, the space for shared sustainability may be reduced.
+In 2026, the advance of protectionist policies in the US — with tariffs affecting industries such as automotive, steel, and consumer goods — puts additional pressure on the competitive margin of Spanish companies operating in these markets.

-In this context the EU faces its own dilemma: how to balance sustainable leadership with the protection of industry and its competitiveness vis-à-vis the US or China.
+In this context, the EU faces its own dilemma: how to balance sustainable leadership with the protection of industry and its competitiveness and sustainability in relation to the US and China.

 Sustainability with high beams